EslamHamada2/Terraform-GKE-deployment/README.md

 Two deployment files to deploy the python application and redis service

+## Docker images

+I used the python application in [DevOps-Challenge-Demo-Code](https://github.com/atefhares/DevOps-Challenge-Demo-Code) repository to generate the app Dockerfile, And for Redis I pulled the official Redis image from [Docker hub](https://hub.docker.com/)

 ## Installation

 - Use the package manager [pip](https://pypi.org/project/pip/) to install the dependencies into your Docker file.